AutherOrg/auther-api/README.md

 ## Credits

-### Developers

-+ Guillaume Duveau, freelance blockchain & web developer, original author of this [Blockcerts](https://guillaumeduveau.com/en/blockcerts) API

-### Partners

-+ [GIZ](https://www.giz.de/en/html/index.html) (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH)
++ [GIZ](https://www.giz.de/en/html/index.html) (Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH): this application has been originally developed with financial support by GIZ Lab.
-+ [SEAMEO INNOTECH](https://www.seameo-innotech.org/) (Regional Center for Educational Innovation and Technology, Southeast Asian Ministers of Education Organization)
++ [SEAMEO INNOTECH](https://www.seameo-innotech.org/) (Regional Center for Educational Innovation and Technology, Southeast Asian Ministers of Education Organization) : this application has been originally developed for SEAMEO-INNOTECH.